dchouffani/megr2156-portfolio/docs/assignments/A03/index.md

 <img width="894" height="204" alt="mesh" src="https://github.com/user-attachments/assets/b1a3c90f-1a0b-4baa-afe9-4d5e710fa98d" />

-I used a mesh because it divides the whole bar into smaller elements so the FEA can calculate the stress and deflection throughout the bar.
+To allow the FEA to calculate the stress and deflection throughout the bar, I used a mesh to divide it into smaller elements.

 **Deflection Map**